matthoffman/gnomus-server/README.md

-# Garden Server
+# Gnomus server

-This is a Flask app that will hopefully be the brains of the garden server.
+This is a Flask app that is brains of the garden server, managing sensors defined in the [gnomus-sensors](https://github.com/matthoffman/gnomus-sensors) project.

 It started from [JackStouffer's Flask-Foundation](https://github.com/JackStouffer/Flask-Foundation), so documentation at [https://jackstouffer.com/flask-foundation](https://jackstouffer.com/flask-foundation/) is relevant

 This is very much a work in progress.
 You'll notice, at this point in early development, that there's some excessively detailed design notes strewn about in files like this one.
-That's because I find time to work on this in small increments, so it helps me to be overly explicit with what I'm thinking about each piece so that I can pick it up again later.
+That's because I find time to work on this in small increments, so it helps me to be overly explicit with what I'm thinking so that I can pick it up again later.

+## Gnomus?

+A word invented by Paracelsus in the 18th century to describe small earth-dwelling creatures; it became the English "gnome".
+The plan is for this server to manage sensors that are deployed in various places in the garden inside plastic garden gnomes, so the name seems appropriate.

 # Design